Fringe Benefits

 Do Fringe Benefits Count as Income?

-According to the IRS, fringe benefits are generally counted as income, but there are exceptions.
-Some fringe benefits are subject to income tax withholding and employment taxes, while others are not.
+According to the IRS, fringe benefits are generally counted as income.
+But there are exceptions.
+Some fringe benefits are subject to income tax withholding and employment taxes, while others aren’t.

 Are Fringe Benefits Taxable?

-In the US, the IRS provides a detailed list of tax-free benefits in IRS Publication 15-B. All other benefits are subject to tax.
+In the US, the IRS provides a detailed list of tax-free benefits in IRS Publication 15-B. All others are taxable fringe benefits.

 Here are some examples of tax-free benefits: